christinalicence/stride/docs/README.md

 #### First Story

 User A has a long term knee injury that means they avoid jumping and high impact exercises.
 Every exercise plan they find online seems to suggest this as part of their routines and they are looking for a plan that will adapt to their specific needs.

- - They needs to be able to tell the AI that generates the plan about their specific exercise needs for a plan.
+This user needs to be able to tell the AI that generates the plan about their specific exercise needs for a plan.

- - It is useful for them if the site can remember their injury and build long term progression goals/plans.
+ **Acceptance Criteria**

- *Acceptance Criteria*  - Users need to be able to save information to their profiles
+ - Users need to be able to save information to their profiles
  - The Plans need to draw on this information when they are created

 #### Second Story

 User B enjoys personally adapted plans but also wants to reach out to other people, connect and talk about the challenges they face exercising.

-- They need to be able to hold back to back conversations with people on comments
+This user needs to be able to hold back to back conversations with people on comments

+ **Acceptance Criteria**
-*Acceptance Criteria*   - Users need to be able to leave comments and replies on profiles once connected (following/followed by)
+ - Users need to be able to leave comments and replies on profiles once connected (following/followed by)
  - They need to be able to view other users plans.

 #### Third Story

 User C is part of a friendship group that enjoy exercise.
 They want to be able to see and discuss their friends' plans.

-- They need to be able to find the profiles they follow easily and comment on profiles.
+This user needs to be able to find the profiles they follow easily and comment on profiles.

+ **Acceptance Criteria**
-*Acceptance Criteria*   - Users need to be able to follow each other
+ - Users need to be able to follow each other
  - Users need to be able to search for other peoples usernames

 #### Fourth Story

 User D is an influencer with a community of followers.
 They want to be able to show their followers the plans they are following.

-- They need to be able to expand on their profile to communicate to their followers.
-- They also need to be able to comment on their own profiles as well as other peoples to help engagement.
+This user wants to be able to put more detai on their profile and comment on their own profile.

+ **Acceptance Criteria**
-*Acceptance Criteria*   - Users need to be able to comment on their own profile
+ - Users need to be able to comment on their own profile
-                        - Users need to be able to comment on their own profiles
+ - Users need to be able to write more detail on their profiles and personalise them with photos.

 #### Fifth Story

 User E is training for a local marathon (eg London Marathon) and wants to see what training other people are doing.

-- They need to be able to search the site by events or key words in events.
+They need to be able to search the site by events or key words in events.

+ **Acceptance Criteria**

-*Acceptance Criteria*   - Users should be able to search for a key word (eg London) in the goal events.
+ - Users should be able to search for a key word (eg London) in the goal events.

 ### c.
 Wireframes